tatigabru/kaggle-rsna/README.md

 ## References
 This code is based on the original [2nd place solution](https://github.com/pdima/kaggle_RSNA_Pneumonia_Detection) by [Dmytro Poplavskiy](https://www.kaggle.com/dmytropoplavskiy) and the [Pytorch RetinaNet](https://github.com/yhenon/pytorch-retinanet) implementation.
 [RSNA Challenge](https://www.rsna.org/en/education/ai-resources-and-training/ai-image-challenge/RSNA-Pneumonia-Detection-Challenge-2018) was hosted on [Kaggle](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge).

-## Disclaimer
+## Disclaimer - UPDATE
-This is still work in porgress, so some minor issues and changes are highly possible.
-If you encoutered any problems, I am more that happy to accept pull requests with changes.
-Please do not hesitate to submit your issues and/or pull requests.
+This codebase is outdated.
+In 2025 transformers is all you need :)
+Please let me redirect you to this repo https://github.com/amirrezafateh/Multi-Scale-Transformer-Pneumonia

 ## Dataset
 The labelled dataset of the chest X-Ray (CXR) images and patients meta data was publicly provided for the challenge by the US National Institutes of Health Clinical Center.
 The [dataset](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) is available on kaggle platform.